-- make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In Birmingham City Council this is the Director of Council Management who also has the role of Section 151 officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - approve the Statement of Accounts.
+- Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In Birmingham City Council this is the Director of Council Management who also has the role of Section 151 Officer; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Publish its accountability statements for the 2020/21 financial year, after approving the Statement of Accounts in accordance with the regulations not later than 13th December 2024 or, - On or as soon as reasonably practicable after that date, publish a notice stating (i)that it has not been able to publish its accountability statements, (ii)its reasons for this, and (iii)that it acknowledges that it must publish its accountability statements as soon as reasonably practicable and send a copy of the notice mentioned in sub paragraph (a) to the Secretary of State as soon as reasonably practicable after 13th December 2024, and as soon as reasonably practicable publish its accountability statements.